 RCVS and EAEVE

 This course is recognised by the Royal College of Veterinary Surgeons and European Association of Establishments for Veterinary Education (EAEVE).

-We are one of only 11 European veterinary schools fully accredited by the EAEVE.
+We are one of only two UK veterinary schools fully accredited by the EAEVE.

 In 2016 we were awarded an ASPIRE award.
 This recognises excellence in student engagement.
 We are the only veterinary school to hold this award worldwide, and it was given to us because of the way we work with our students and engage them fully in the academic community.
 It also recognises the huge amount of engagement our students have with extracurricular and community work.